fealty/Xenos/Specifications/Xenos.md

 ## Syntax

+The Xenos syntax follows a simple hierarchy: higher level structure followed by content.
+If text documents are sequences of paragraphs, Xenos source files are sequences of code and data blocks.
+In the case of literate programming, Xenos source files are paired sequences of one data block, consisting of markup content, followed immediately by one code block.
+To distinguish between these two types of blocks, implementations must implement the following section on interpretative modes.

-### Definition Modes
+### Interpretative Modes

-> Are these items blocks?
-Text Blocks are built-in Data Blocks.
-Code Blocks are the other block type?

-Xenos source files are lists of items delimited by blank lines.
-The types of these items, excepting attributes, depends not only on the code used to create them, but the current definition mode of the implementation.
+Implementations must implement the two interpretative modes: data and code, which form the basis for all possible content interpretation in Xenos program code.

-#### Text Mode
+#### Data Mode

+All source files begin in d

 By default, all source files begin in text mode.
 They are given an implicit **TextModeAttribute** at the beginning of the file.
 This mode treats all items as implicit textual markup paragraphs, wrapping them with `\paragraph{<item data>}`.
 Any embedded code expressions, as denoted by unescaped `()`, will evaluate down to text instead of their object representations.